John Hammond (weather forecaster)

-John Michael Hammond (born 9 April 1966) is a meteorologist and an English weather forecaster for the BBC.
-For a long time he could be seen presenting weather forecasts on the BBC News channel, BBC Red Button and BBC World News.
-He was the main weather presenter on BBC News at One and on the BBC News at Ten, Countryfile and BBC News at Six.
-At the weekend he also presents the weather on BBC Radio 5 Live.
+John Michael Hammond (born 9 April 1966) is a meteorologist and an English weather forecaster, newsreader and continuity announcer for the BBC.
+In the past he could be seen presenting weather forecasts on BBC One news bulletins, the BBC News Channel, BBC Red Button and BBC World News.
 He is currently presenting for the BBC in Birmingham, including the regional news programme Midlands Today.
+He is a newsreader and continuity announcer for BBC Radio 4.

 Early life and education

 Hammond was born in Bosham, West Sussex, the son of a farmer.
 After taking an interest in the weather from the age of four, he studied geography at the University of Salford, followed by meteorology at the University of Birmingham.

 Career

 After a brief spell at the Met Office headquarters in Bracknell, Berkshire, Hammond started forecasting in February 1991, working at regional weather centres in Nottingham, Bristol and Plymouth.
 This involved a variety of forecasting work for aviation, local industry, and some local radio too.
 He spent around seven years presenting the weather at ITV until joining the BBC Weather Centre in the spring of 2003.

 He also appeared on the BBC quiz show Celebrity Mastermind in 2012.